handmade success

 Before you begin…

-The most important part before conducting a test burn is to ensure that your candles are made and substantially cured.
+The most important part before conducting a test burn is to make sure your candles are made and substantially cured.

 Waiting for your candle to cure for the recommended amount of time is a necessary step before starting your burn testing.